 The following is intended as a plain-language summary of rules during the COVID-19 emergency and does not replace the need to follow all applicable federal, state, and local laws and regulations.

-- Employers must provide appropriate PPE to workers, including surgical masks, face shields, and gloves.
+- Employers must provide appropriate PPE to workers, including respirators if employees are expected to work with individuals with COVID-19.

-- Screen every employee for symptoms before every shift or have each employee complete a self-checker and prevent them from remaining on site if they have cough, shortness of breath, fever, chills, muscle pain, or new loss of taste or smell.
+- Staff should be screened for symptoms before every shift and prevented from remaining on site if they have cough, shortness of breath, fever, chills, muscle pain, or new loss of taste or smell.

 - It is not necessary to conduct on-site temperature measurement for staff.
 If you measure temperatures, use a no-touch thermometer, and do not allow anyone with a temperature of 100.4 or higher to remain on-site.